landakram/markhudnall.com/resources/md/bio.md

 I'm interested in technology -- how we use it and how it shapes us.

-I work at [Coinbase](https://www.coinbase.com/).
-Previously, I was the CTO of Clef, a security company based in Oakland, CA. We let you log in to websites using digital signatures instead of passwords or one-time tokens.
+Previously, I worked at [Coinbase](https://www.coinbase.com), doing payments engineering and backend platform work.
+Before that, I was the CTO of Clef, a security company based in Oakland, CA. We let you log in to websites using digital signatures instead of passwords or one-time tokens.